 Product Q&A: Making Creative Production Workflows 2.5x Faster

-Chat with Matic Tribušon, Sr. Director of Engineering at Celtra
+Chat with Matic Tribušon, VP of Engineering at Celtra

 How Celtra’s product team improved core workflows to make the creative production process 2x faster and more efficient.

 The product team at Celtra is quite involved in client conversations and proactive in how they approach product development.
 One of their recent projects evolved into a major initiative that elevated the overall user experience by making workflows nearly 2.5x faster and 2x more efficient.
 Celtra makes content scaling faster and dramatically more efficient.
 That said, speed and efficiency are not just signature benefits for our clients; speed and efficiency are at the core of everything that we do and build.